Meeco/docs/releases/svx-3.1.0.md

 ## X.509 Certificate-Based Client Authentication for Verifiable Presentations
 Added support for X.509 certificate-based client authentication in presentation requests.
 Verifiers can now authenticate using X.509 certificates, with the client_id derived from the certificate's Subject Alternative Name (DNS) or certificate hash.

+## Enhanced Flexibility for Presentation Definitions
+We delivered several improvements to make managing and using presentation definitions more flexible and reliable.
+Teams can now update existing presentation definitions without recreating them, search and filter definitions more easily using date ranges.

 # Component Updates
+## SVX API
+### X.509 certificate-based client authentication for VP
+- Added x509_hash as a valid client prefix value for presentation requests

+### Enhanced Flexibility for Presentation Definitions
+- Added `PATCH /presentation_definitions/:id` endpoint to update presentation definitions
+  - Update `name`, `purpose`, `input_descriptors` (PEX type only), or `dcql_query` (DCQL type only)
+  - Following cannot be updated:
+    - Archived definitions
+    - `type` field
+- Added date range filtering support for `GET /presentation_definitions` endpoint
+  - `created_at_from` and `created_at_to` parameters for filtering by creation date
+  - `updated_at_from` and `updated_at_to` parameters for filtering by update date
+- Changed `presentation_definition.purpose` from require to optional.
+Affected endpoints: `POST /presentation_definitions` and `PATCH /presentation_definitions/:id`.
+- Fixed type filter not being applied to `GET /presentation_definitions` endpoint for archived presentation definitions
+- Fixed uncaught error during creation of presentation definition with invalid DCQL query
+- Fixed presentation verification for DCQL Query with `credential_sets`
+- Fixed `GET /presentation_definitions` endpoint, Swagger documentation for all query parameters including pagination

+### Changed
+- Upgraded dcql-ts to version `1.0.1`

+### Fixed
+- Fixed pagination query parameters to be of type integer instead of number in Swagger documentation as Krakend gateway expects it to be an integer and not number.

 ## Organisation Wallet
 ### SVX Verify
 - Added new OPTIONAL configuration `credential_issuer.save_issued_credential_to_vault` to allow issuing credentials without saving into the SVX Vault.